-For a long time, dunno how long, I just know its been a long time, I’ve wanted to get hard lowers for my Street Glide.
-I looked at leather lowers but just couldn't get in to them.
-They just didn't give a look I would be happy with.
+For a long time, I've wanted to get hard lowers for my Street Glide.
+I looked at leather lowers but just couldn't get into them.
+They didn't give a look I would be happy with.
 I have seen a few Street Glides with hard lowers and thought it looked awesome.
-Not only that but with my work commute I thought they might help with the cold on my legs.
-So many times after riding in 45 degree temperatures for over an hour I would arrive at work in misery with chilled legs.
+Not only that but with my work commute, I thought they might help with the cold on my legs.
+So many times after riding in 45-degree temperatures for over an hour I would arrive at work in misery with chilled legs.